ctmhoang/Bank-Spring-Project/Notes.md

 - Inorder to communicate between Angular and the server (Spring) <br>
   -> need to send a get a credential by post method in angular `'Content-Type': 'application/x-www-form-urlencoded'` <br>
   -> but angular use options method (called pre-filght method) make sure spring boot allow to send credential -> but we disable cfrs in config -> need to filter the call from angular server to bypass it.
+- `|` filter format to another formate
+- `:param` pass param to path can get with activeRoute class